WebToolsPlanet

 Are fake IBANs safe to use in automated tests?

 Yes, and they are the recommended approach for testing payment flows.
-Using real customer IBANs in tests creates significant privacy and regulatory compliance risks (GDPR, PSD2).
-Fake but structurally valid IBANs allow you to test form validation, backend processing, and data formatting with zero compliance risk.
+Using real customer IBANs in non-production environments is a data-minimization risk under data-protection rules like GDPR — this isn't legal advice, so check with your own compliance team for specifics.
+Fake but structurally valid IBANs let you test form validation, backend processing, and data formatting without touching real customer data.
 Mark them clearly in your fixtures as "FOR TESTING ONLY".